srackham/xrate/README.md

 # Fiat Currency Exchange Rates

-A simple CLI command to fetch the amount of a fiat currency that would be exchanged for one US dollar.
+A simple CLI command to print the amount of `CURRENCY` that $1 USD would buy at today's rates.

-    Usage: xrate SYMBOL
+    Usage: xrate CURRENCY

-`SYMBOL` is the currency's ticker symbol e.g. `NZD`, `AUD`, `EUR`:
+`CURRENCY` is the currency's ticker symbol e.g. `NZD`, `AUD`, `EUR`:

 ```
 $ xrate NZD